THE POSTAL HISTORY OF ICAO

 1949 – International Aviation Building.
 Picture taken from Dorchester Boulevard.

-1 June 1950 – Inauguration of the first permanent headquarters
+1 June 1950 – Official inauguration of the first permanent headquarters

-(Raising of the United Nations flag on top of the building).
+Raising of the United Nations flag on top of the building by Benjamen Cohen,

 First Day Cover issued on 1 June 1955 for the 10th Anniversary of the Interim Agreement.
 Caneco Company cachet.
 Back view of the International Aviation Building, 1080 University Street, occupied by ICAO from 1949 to 1975.